 If you are looking for an all-inclusive resort close to the airport, this location is for you.
 The shuttle trip was 5 minutes or less.
 The Maurice Bishop International Airport is located directly behind the Sandals Grenada property and while I wouldn’t recommend it, you could literally walk to the airport!

 Another plus, upon arrival, customs was quick and painless.
-My advice is to pack carry-on luggage that can be stowed on the airplane and to choose seats near the front or rear exit of the plane.
-We quickly exited and were in the front of the line.
+Tip: Pack carry-on luggage to stow on the airplane and sit near the front or rear exit of the plane.
+We did the same, quickly exited and were in the front of the line.
 Within 30 minutes we were at the resort sipping champagne. **Sandals Grenada Tip: While the airport is close to the resort, the noise is minimal.
 There are only a few flights arriving and departing throughout the day.

 2. Friendly Staff

 Nigel – If you need help choosing a gluten free dessert at Cafe de Paris, be sure to ask for Nigel.
-He went out of his way to check on the gluten free status of the Chocolate Party for me. **Sandals Grenada Tip: Be sure to pack an all white outfit for the Chocolate Party.
+He went out of his way to check on the gluten free status of the Chocolate Party Event for me. **Sandals Grenada Tip: Be sure to pack an all white romper or jumpsuit for the Chocolate Party.